doivglser/mindevenviro-fanciful/README.md

 - A fresh base-install of Debian GNU/Linux 9 Stretch. (soon for Fedora, CentOS and MacOSX)
 - Choose netinst CD image, and burn it on a blank CD-R.
 - Debian 9 GNU/Linux Stretch: https://www.debian.org/releases/stretch/debian-installer/

 - While installing:

-  Choose a root and an user password,
-  Guided - use entire disk and set up envrypted LVM, Separate /home, /var, and /tmp partitions,
+  Choose a root and an user password, (write both on a paper) Guided - use entire disk and set up envrypted LVM, Separate /home, /var, and /tmp partitions,
   Don't choose any desktop or servers,